MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 There isn't much you can't do today with Web technologies, and thanks to Microsoft Edge, PWAs on desktop can take full advantage of this to deliver what users expect desktop apps to do.

-Navigate to [Myth Busting PWAs][Davrous20191018MythBustingPwasNewEdgeEdition] for more information about what PWAs can do.
+Check out [Myth Busting PWAs][Davrous20191018MythBustingPwasNewEdgeEdition] for more information about what PWAs can do.

 <!-- ====================================================================== -->